 The 2014 Golden Globes red carpet filled with extremes on Sunday night– some sported severly slicked-back ‘dos, while other starlets’ hair that looked the rushed out of bed without even running a brush through it.
 Many fashionistas sported overly bland and frumpy ensembles, while others were just too flashy and out there.
 But some stars had the right idea.
 These are the best and worst looks from last night’s Golden Globes.

 1. Lena Dunham showed up on the red carpet in this mustard-colored Zac Posen gown.
 A lot of fashion critics praised the look, but it just doesn’t do her justice.
 Her hair, like many stars this year, wasn’t styled at all, and the dress is just not a good look.
 While the color works for her, the cut isn’t extremely flattering.
-It looks like an ugly prom dress.
+It looks like an ugly prom dress that needs to be accompanied by a disney limo service.
 Being a curvy woman myself, I think she should have avoided the sleeveless style and went for a more plunging neckline.

 2. While this pretty woman dressed age-appropriate for last night’s awards, Julia Roberts’ Dolce & Gabana twofer dress makes me wonder whether she’s spending the day at the office instead of attending an award show.
 While the uniform for the Golden Globes is a bit more casual than at the Academy Awards, the white button-down coming out of a dressy black gown just clashes.
 I like the Harry Winston Belt she chose to go with the look.
 If the sleeves and neckline had been a different color, style and material, the look would have worked.
 But I can’t get past the twofer dress.